-6. Photocopies, Photographs, Telephone Toll Calls, etc.
+6. Photocopies, Photographs, Telephone Long Distance Calls, etc.

-Actual out-of-pocket expenses incurred for items such as photographs, toll calls and telegrams necessary for the preparation of the case may be reimbursed from the Admissions Fund.
+Actual out-of-pocket expenses incurred for items such as photographs, long distance calls, express and overnight delivery services, and computerized on-line research necessary for the preparation of the case may be reimbursed from the Admissions Fund.
 Copy work may be reimbursed at the rate established by the Court for taxation of costs.